jalil-M/food-ada/README.md

 - Identify patterns in food consumption depending on the social status

 ## Contributions
-- Abdeljalil Moussa : worked on part B, writing up the readme, writing up the datastory
+- Abdeljalil Moussa : worked on part B, writing up the readme, writing up the datastory and poster
-- Florian Cassayre : worked on part B, built the data story
+- Florian Cassayre : worked on part B, built the data story and worked on poster
-- Smail Ait Bouhsain : worked on part A, part C,
+- Smail Ait Bouhsain : worked on part A, part C, worked on datastory, prepared the poster (speaker)
-- Ismail Nejjar : worked on part A, part C,
+- Ismail Nejjar : worked on part A, part C

 ## Thank you for your attention !